American Express Cash Magnet® Card review

 Blue Cash Reward Dollars have a 1:1 redemption rate, so one dollar of your rewards would be worth one dollar of cash back.

 The main benefit of the Amex Cash Magnet Card is the cash back rewards you can earn on every purchase without paying an annual fee.
 The card also comes with some travel, entertainment and Amex-specific benefits that other cash back cards may not have.
-For example, all personal U.S. American Express cards offer a complimentary ShopRunner membership.
+For example, all personal U.S. American Express cards offer a complimentary ShopRunner membership (enrollment required).

 Intro APR on purchases